tokenika/eoside/README.md

 ## Contact us

-If you run into any problems or have suggestions for us, please post them on [GitHub](https://github.com/tokenika/eoside/issues).
+If you run into any problems or have suggestions for us, please post them on [GitHub](https://github.com/tokenika/eoside/issues), or use a dedicated [EOS Factory Support](https://t.me/EOSFactorySupport) channel on Telegram.